NHS & Ambulance

 1. Clinical Dress: Bare Below Elbows (BBE)

-NHS Policy: "Sleeves must be short (BBE) for hand hygiene."
+NHS Policy: "Sleeves must be short (Bare Below Elbows) for

 Islamic Modesty: "Women should cover everything except